MarcoSantibanez/Managing-Permissions-Using-Linux/README.md

 ![image](https://github.com/MarcoSantibanez/Managing-Permissions-Using-Linux/assets/138132151/0686f464-4fae-4a14-b4e9-549906696a90)

-Next changed file permissions on hidden file.
+Next changed file permissions on a hidden file.
 This action will further remove unauthorized access and strengthen security on the system:

 First reviwed current permissions in the hidden file: